Timworth

 Timworth is a village and civil parish 65 mi north east of London and 26 mi east of Cambridge in the West Suffolk district of Suffolk in eastern England.
 Located around two miles north of Bury St Edmunds, its 2005 population was 50.
-At the 2011 Census the appropriate Postal Code (IP31 1HS) showed the population as being included in Ampton.
+At the 2011 Census the population was included in Ampton.

 History

 The village name is Old English for 'Tima's Enclosure' and was mentioned in the Doomesday Book as Timeworda located in the hundred of Thedwastre.

-The Domesday Book records the population of Timworth in 1086 as 38 households along with 6 acres of meadows.
+The Domesday Book records the population of Timworth in 1086 as 38 households along with six acres of meadows.
 The land was held by Bury St Edmunds Abbey and Richard fitz Gilbert, before the Norman conquest of England the lands were held by the Abbey and Wihtgar son of Aelfric.

 Around the year 1200 a windmill situated in the village was given to the Abbey of Bury St Edmunds by the previous owner Reginald of Groton and his wife Amicia.

 John of Timworth served as Abbot of Bury St Edmunds between 1379 and 1389.
 His election to the abbacy was documented in Electio Johannis Tyworth by the Abbey almoner John Gosnold.
 This also covered the Peasants' Revolt which was exacerbated in the town by the election as his opponent, Edmund Bromfield, the papal nominee was supported by the townsfolk where as John was the Abbey's candidate.

 There are two listed buildings in the parish; the grade II listed Green Farmhouse and the grade II* listed Church of St Andrew.